-Applications for Grant-in-Aid must be submitted by 16:00 (EDT) 26 August 2021 using the Heart & Stroke's electronic grant management system (CIRCUlink).
+Applications for Grant-in-Aid must be submitted by 16:00 (EDT) 31 August 2023 using the Heart & Stroke's electronic grant management system (CIRCUlink).
 CIRCUlink will not accept submissions after this deadline.
 Any applications attempted or submitted after the deadline will NOT be accepted.
 There will be no appeal process to late submissions.
-It is the applicant's responsibility to ensure that a completed application is submitted online via CIRCUlink prior to the deadline.
+It is the applicant's responsibility to ensure that a fully completed application with all required signatures is submitted online via CIRCUlink prior to the deadline.